Orckestra/orc-shared/docs/components.md

 Shows a single SVG icon, according to the icon id given.
 Requires `content/icons.svg` (or another, similarly structured SVG sprite sheet) to have been inserted in the DOM.
 Size is controlled by setting the CSS font-size.

-## IconButton

-- `icon`: ID of icon to show.
-- `label`: String or message descriptor of button text label.

-Renders a styled button with an icon, a label, or both.
-This component should be your first choice for this purpose, as it will handle the look and feel of the button in a consistent manner.

-Properties not listed above are passed through to the underlying `Button` component, so any handlers, flags (`primary` for example), etc. can be passed this way.

-## Input

-A styled input field to be used in place of `<input>`.
-Takes the same props as this element and should be used as a replacement of it.
-Avoid using this for checkboxes, instead use the `Checkbox` component.

 ## LookupSelect

 A select control which loads its values from a lookup definition.